titonbarua/micropython-ms5837-depth-sensor/README.md

 ### Do we really need to sample depths at high speeds?

 Yes.
 A sensor reading is not the end, rather the beginning of a proper estimation.
-High speed sampling allows one to reduce uncertainty estimates using various mathematical filtering techniques.
+High speed sampling allows one to reduce uncertainty boundary using various techniques i.e. maximum-a-posteriori(MAP) estimation, extended Kalman filters etc.

-### Why is the depth estimation class named `NaiveDepthEstimator`?
+### Why is the depth estimation class named `NaiveWaterDepthEstimator`?

 Depth estimation with the assumption that water density is constant is a naive approach in the context of mobile robotics.
 The class name prefix is a caution